 In similar fashion to the cultivation of crops in the field, the Tree Farm Initiative achieves sustainable procurement of raw materials through repeated cycles of growing and harvesting trees.
-The Tree Farm Initiative manifests Nippon Paper Industries Co., Ltd.'s concept for overseas afforestation projects.

-Presently, the Company oversees 88 thousand hectares (as of December 31, 2017) of afforested areas in Brazil, Chile, Australia, and South Africa.
+The Tree Farm Initiative manifests Nippon Paper materials through repeated cycles of growing and harvesting trees.
+The Tree Farm Initiative manifests Nippon PaperIndustries Co., Ltd.'s concept for overseas afforestation projects.
+Presently, the Company oversees 83 thousand hectares (as of December 31, 2018) of afforested areas in Brazil, Chile, Australia, and South Africa.